Chicago Dining Planner

 Where should we eat?
 With thousands of Chicago eateries competing for your attention, it may seem like a daunting question.
 But fret not—our expert writers and editors have done most of the legwork.
 The selections here represent the best this city has to offer—from hot dogs to haute cuisine.
 Search "Best Bets" for top recommendations by price, cuisine, and experience.
-Sample local flavor in the neighborhood features.
-Or find a review quickly in the listings, organized alphabetically within neighborhood.
+Or find a review quickly in the listings, organized alphabetically within each neighborhood.
 Delve in, and enjoy!

 Though it's unusual to see children in the dining rooms of Chicago's elite restaurants, dining with youngsters in the city does not have to mean culinary exile.
-Many of the restaurants reviewed in this chapter are excellent choices for families.
-They are marked with a symbol.
+Many of the restaurants in Chicago are excellent choices for families, and we've noted these in our reviews.

 Plan ahead if you're determined to snag a sought-after reservation.
 Some renowned restaurants are booked weeks or months in advance.
 If you're a large group, always call ahead, as even restaurants that don't take reservations often will make exceptions for groups of six or larger.

 But you can get lucky at the last minute if you're flexible—and friendly.
 Most restaurants keep a few tables open for walk-ins and VIPs.
 Show up for dinner early (5:30 pm) or late (after 9 pm) and politely inquire about any last-minute vacancies or cancellations.